Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-restoring.md

 ---
 title: Restoring Your Scalingo for PostgreSQL® Addon
 nav: Restoring
-modified_at: 2024-03-26 12:00:00
+modified_at: 2024-06-20 00:00:00
 tags: databases postgresql addon
 index: 9
 ---

 ## Restoring a Point-in-Time Recovery Backup

+{% include point_in_time_recovery.md %}

 {% warning %}
-Restoring a database using the Point-in-Time Recovery feature requires the database to be completely stopped, hence causing an inevitable downtime.
+Restoring a database using the Point-in-Time Recovery feature requires the database to be completely stopped, causing an inevitable downtime.
 {% endwarning %}

 ### Using the Database Dashboard